ONykyf/X11Libre-SlackBuild/README.md

 ./x11libre.SlackBuild xlibre-server

 XOrg and X11Libre sources initially were as of Slackware-current and github.com/X11Libre on 01.07.2025.
 Source files will be updated, or You can do it yourself.
-In case of eventual problems after Your modifications You will wind a *.patch_failed, *.configure_failed, or *.make_failed file instead of a built package.
+In case of eventual problems after Your modifications You will find a *.patch_failed, *.configure_failed, or *.make_failed file instead of a built package.